DylanKirbs/GPTWorldBuilder/README.md

 ## Contributing

-Nothing at the moments :(
+Nothing at the moment :(

 ## License

+                     GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

-Check out the LICENSE.md file.
+Get the rest in the [License](LICENSE.md) file.